Equality Party (Quebec): Post-1994 activities

 The Equality Party never repeated its electoral success of 1989.
 Cameron, the party's sole remaining MNA, was defeated in the 1994 general election.
 Two subsequent general elections in 1998 and 2003 did nothing to improve the party's fortunes.

 The party continued to exist for another decade in a desultory fashion.
 Its remaining members held meetings, maintained a website and ran candidates for office until 2003.
 During these years, the party promoted political positions such as the reversal of the 2002 municipal mergers on the island of Montreal.
 Following the party's poor showing in the 2003 election, its leader, Keith Henderson, announced he would resign once a new leader was chosen, which never occurred.
-The party stopped holding meetings, updating its website or running candidates in elections, but continued to file annual reports with the Director General of Elections until it was removed from the list of registered political parties at the end of 2012.
+The party stopped holding meetings, updating its website or running candidates in elections; however, it continued to file annual reports with the Director General of Elections until it was removed from the list of registered political parties at the end of 2012.

-In 2013, a group attempted to restart the party under the name of "Equality Party 2.0 - Parti Égalité 2.0", but abandoned efforts due to lack of support.
+In 2013, a group attempted to restart the party under the name of "Equality Party 2.0 - Parti Égalité 2.0"; the group abandoned efforts due to lack of support.